-The State of Illinois has purchased and deployed 16 mobile command vehicles, referred to as Unified Command Posts (UCP).
-Thirteen of these units have been deployed throughout the state and three are deployed within the Cook County/Chicago area.
+The State of Illinois has purchased and deployed mobile command vehicles, referred to as Unified Command Posts (UCP).
 These units are based on a Freightliner MT-55 forward control chassis and are 40’ long, 12’5” high and 8’ wide.
 The UCPs were designed to provide robust communications and IT infrastructure to public safety officials for support during sustained operations.
-Based on the FEMA resource typing, the UCP Vehicle has been classified as a Command Platform.
+Based on the OEC resource typing, the UCP Vehicle has been classified as a Command Platform.

 Each UCP provides the following: